-In this article, we will be covering why premature ejaculation might occur, what lidocaine is and how it can treat premature ejaculation, how to use a lidocaine spray, the potential side effects that might occurs if you use too much lidocaine, and how Noah can get you the lidocaine spray you need in Singapore.
+In this article, we will be covering why premature ejaculation might occur, what lidocaine is and how it can treat premature ejaculation, how to use a lidocaine spray and the potential side effects that might occurs if you use too much lidocaine.

 Lidocaine is a local anesthetic used to numb specific areas of the body.
 You might have come across it before during visits to the dentist as it is very common for lidocaine (or other similar anaesthetics) to be applied to the gums as pain relief.